Marián Gáborík: Dukla Trenčín (1998–2000)

+Profesional

 Minnesota Wild (2000–2009)

 Gáborík was the first-ever draft pick for the expansion Minnesota Wild, drafted with the third overall pick in the first round of the 2000 NHL Entry Draft after Rick DiPietro and Dany Heatley.
 Gáborík immediately showed promise during his rookie season with the Wild, scoring the team's first ever regular season goal en route to collecting 18 goals and 36 points for the expansion Wild.
 He elevated his game the following season, in 2001–02, notching his first 30-goal season and nearly doubling his rookie output to 67 points.
 He also recorded his first career NHL hat-trick near the beginning of the season on 13 November 2001.
 In 2002–03, Gáborík was named to his first NHL All-Star Game and won the fastest skater competition, lapping the rink in 13.713 seconds.
 He notched 30 goals for the second consecutive season, but more importantly helped lead the Wild to their first Stanley Cup playoffs appearance.
 He capped off his third NHL season with 17 points in 18 games as part of a run to the Western Conference Finals.

 Contractual issues kept Gáborík from starting the 2003–04 season with the Wild, as his initial entry-level contract came to an end in the off-season.
 Holding out with Dukla Trenčín, his agent, Allan Walsh, asserted that Gáborík would not take less than $6.5 million a year.
 After switching agents three times, Gáborík eventually agreed to a three-year, $10 million contract with the Wild on 31 October 2003.
 Limited to 65 games that season, he recorded 18 goals and 40 points.
 Due to the 2004–05 NHL lockout, Gáborík again returned to Dukla Trenčín, where he dominated with 52 points in 29 games.
 He also saw time with Färjestad BK of the Swedish Elitserien.